 Investigating factors influencing the adoption of e-Health in developing countries: a patient's perspective

-Hoque, MR, Bao, Y & Sorwar, G in press, 'Investigating factors influencing the adoption of e-Health in developing countries: a patient's perspective', Informatics for Health and Social Care, vol. 42, no. 1, pp. 1-17.
+Hoque, MR, Bao, Y & Sorwar, G 2017, 'Investigating factors influencing the adoption of e-Health in developing countries: a patient's perspective', Informatics for Health and Social Care, vol. 42, no. 1, pp. 1-17.

 Published version available from:

 PURPOSE: The aim of the study was to investigate factors that influence the adoption and use of e-Health applications in Bangladesh from citizens' (patients') perspectives by extending the technology acceptance model (TAM) to include privacy and trust.

 METHODS: A structured questionnaire survey was used to collect data from more than 350 participants in various private and public hospitals in Dhaka, the capital city of Bangladesh.
 The data were analyzed using the partial least-squares (PLS) method, a statistical analysis technique based on structural equation modeling (SEM).

 RESULTS: The study determined that perceived ease of use and perceived usefulness and trust (p < 0.05) were significant factors influencing the intention to adopt e-Health.
 Privacy (p > 0.05) was identified as a less significant factor in the context of e-Health in Bangladesh.
 The findings also revealed that gender was strongly associated with the adoption and use of e-Health services.

 CONCLUSIONS: The findings of the present study contribute to the development of strategies and policies to enhance e-Health services in Bangladesh.
 Furthermore, as a result of the generic approach used in this study, the acceptance model developed can be easily modified to investigate the adoption of e-Health in other developing countries.